Habitable Worlds Observatory

-search for signs of life on nearby Earth-like planets, HWO will combine cutting-edge ultraviolet, optical, infrared, technologies to explore fundamental questions about life in the Universe, the origin of galaxies and elements, and the place of humanity in the cosmos.
+search for signs of life on Earth-like exoplanets, HWO will observe the sky in ultraviolet, optical, and infrared wavelengths to explore the origin of galaxies and elements, and habitability of exoplanets.

-Its primary mission would be to search for and image Earth-size habitable exoplanets in the habitable zones of their stars, where liquid water can exist, by using a coronagraph or a starshade to block out the light of their stars.
-The proposed launch date is 2041, a tentative date because U.S. President Donald Trump’s budget proposals promised to defund and dismantle many NASA science missions currently in development.
+Its primary mission would be to search for and image Earth-size exoplanets in the habitable zones of their stars, where liquid water can exist, by using a coronagraph or a starshade to block out the light of their stars.
+The proposed launch date is in the 2040s.
+The estimated cost is at least $11 billion.
+On April 3, 2026, the Trump administration released the 2027 budget proposal for NASA, requesting $5 million for HWO, down from the $150 million enacted by Congress in FY 2026.